Deni Avdija NBA Preview vs. the Magic

-Deni Avdija plus his Washington Wizards teammates match up versus the Orlando Magic at 7:00 PM ET on Wednesday.
+The Washington Wizards, Deni Avdija included, hit the court versus the Orlando Magic on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.